Esri/calcite-design-system/packages/calcite-components/src/components/action-bar/readme.md

 </calcite-action-bar>
 ```

-### Bottom-actions
+### Actions-end

-The bottom-actions slot renders `calcite-action`s that stick to the bottom of the bar above the expand/collapse icon.
+The actions-end slot renders `calcite-action`s that stick to the end of the bar prior to the expand/collapse icon.

 ```html
 <calcite-action-bar>